 5. Have several people read it.
 Ask your adviser.
 Ask your lab/group mates.
 Ask your peers.
 Ask your neighbor.
 Ask your family.
 You know people who are willing to help you, so don’t be afraid to ask for a favor, but be specific with what you want them to look for (e.g. typos, grammar, flow, argument validation, etc).
 The more eyes that see it, the better.
 This will polish that application before you submit it!

 6. Reach out to campus resources.
 The Center for Academic and Professional Communication offers one-on-one support with fellowship applications, academic and scientific writing, conference presentations, and data visualization.
 In addition, the Office of Graduate and Postdoctoral Studies, in partnership with the Center, currently offers coaching on NSF GRFP, NIH NRSA, NDSEG, Ford Fellowship, and DOE applications.
-Click here for information on NSF GRFP coaching; here for NRSA; here for NDSEG; here for Ford; here for NSF DDRIG; here for DOE CSGF; here for DOE NNSA SSGF.
+Click for information on fellowship coaching for NSF GRFP; for NRSA; for NDSEG; for Ford; for NSF DDRIG; for DOE CSGF; for DOE NNSA SSGF; for AHA; or for CONACyT.
 For questions on coaching, email Dr. Gonzalez Hohlt at firstname.lastname@example.org.

 Won a major fellowship and interested in coaching other Rice students?
 Apply to be a coach for the following fellowships: the NSF GRFP; the NIH NRSA; the NDSEG; the Ford Fellowship; the DOE CSGF; the DOE NNSA; the NSF DDRIG; and the CONACyT.